kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 What is Dafny, Again?
 =====================

-Dafny is a cutting-edge software language and tooset developed at Microsoft Research---one of the top computer science research labs in the world---that provides such a capability.
-We will explore Dafny and the ideas underlying it in the first part of this course, both to give a sense of the current state of the art in program verification and, most importantly, to explain why it's vital for a computer scientist today to have a substantial understanding of logic and proofs along with the ability to *code*.
+Dafny is a cutting-edge software language and tooset for verification of imperative code.
+It was developed at Microsoft Research---one of the top computer science research labs in the world.
+We are exploring Dafny and the ideas underlying it in the first part of this course to give a sense of why it's vital for a computer scientist today to have a substantial understanding of logic and proofs along with the ability to *code*.

-Tools such as TLA+, Dafny, and others of this variety give us a way both to express formal specifications and imperative code in a unified way (albeit in different sub-languages), and to have some automated checking done in an *attempt* to verify that code satisfies its spec.
+Tools such as TLA+, Dafny, and others of this variety give us a way both to express formal specifications and imperative code in a unified way (albeit in different sub-languages), and to have some automated checking done in an attempt to verify that code satisfies its spec.

 We say *attempt* here, because in general verifying the consistency of code and a specification is a literally unsolvable problem.
 In cases